 Noise-canceling headphones are therefore particularly useful, especially in classroom environments.
 And if many students are talking at the same time, a directional, flexible, noise-canceling microphone that eliminates unwanted background chatter is essential.

 In response to these requirements, Sanako created the SLH-07 headset – a professional headset designed for language learning.
-This is a headset with a flexible yet unbreakable microphone.
+This is a headset with a flexible yet nearly unbreakable microphone.
 It’s been specifically designed for language classes as it delivers the clearest sound quality and blocks out any nearby noise.

-Schools need durability from their headphones
+Schools require durability from their headphones

 All equipment used in schools has to be strong enough to withstand years of regular use (and abuse!) by students.
 School budgets do not allow for headsets to be repeatedly replaced.